raziel-razmattaz/hobby-tracker/README.md

 1. ~~Basic Calendar Review Component: Clicking on Day switches on detailed Day view (list of what you did)~~

-1. Calculated Statistics: How long has it been since you’ve last done [hobby]?
+1. ~~Calculated Statistics: How long has it been since you’ve last done [hobby]?~~

-1. Limit Frequency/Top/Distribution to last 30 days

 1. Basic Suggestions Component: Highlight up to 3 neglected hobbies (or random, if no data)

+1. Limit Quick Overview Top/Distribution to data from last 30 days

 1. Main Menu Component

 1. Ability to switch out Hobby List, Statistics and Suggestions components in Main Menu using Button Toggle

+1. Implement full HTML Layout (no styling yet)

 1. Figma: Finished UI Design (pastel + goth variants)